Tujia people

-The Tujia (Northern Tujia: Bifjixkhar / Bifzixkar, IPA: //bi˧˥ dʑi˥ kʰa˨˩/ /pi˧˥ tsi˥ kʰa˨˩//, Southern Tujia: Mongrzzir, //mõ˨˩ dzi˨˩//; 土家族 (Tǔjiāzú, Tu3-chia1-tsu2)) are an ethnic group and, with a total population of over 9 million, the seventh-largest officially recognized ethnic minority in the People's Republic of China.
+The Tujia (Bifjixkhar / Bifzixkar, IPA: //bi˧˥ dʑi˥ kʰa˨˩/ /pi˧˥ tsi˥ kʰa˨˩//, Mongrzzir, //mõ˨˩ dzi˨˩//; 土家族 (Tǔjiāzú)) are an ethnic group and, with a total population of over 9 million, the seventh-largest officially recognized ethnic minority in the People's Republic of China.
 They live in the Wuling Mountains, straddling the common borders of Hunan, Hubei and Guizhou Provinces and Chongqing Municipality.

 The endonym Bizika means "native dwellers".
 In Chinese, Tujia literally means "local families", in contrast to the Hakka (客家 (Kèjiā)), whose name literally means "guest families" and implies migration.

-Origins
+History

+Origin

 Although there are different accounts of their origins, the Tujia may trace their history back over twelve centuries, and possibly beyond to the ancient Ba people who occupied the area around modern-day Chongqing some 2,500 years ago.
 The Ba Kingdom reached the zenith of its power between 600 BC and 400 BC but was annexed by the Qin in 316 BC.

 After being referred to by a long succession of different names in ancient documents, the Tujia appeared in historical records from about 14th century onwards.